From ditsy floral prints to antique pieces, there has been a dramatic increase in people opting for vintage decor.

 The vintage decorating style was once a nostalgic look back at chintzy designs and was designed to create a cosy, nostalgic look.
-For 2021, it has had a more modern update and doesn't just incorporate rustic, blowsy and country-style decor, but also includes more contemporary designs.
+For 2021, it has had a more modern update and doesn't just incorporate rustic, blowsy and country-style decor, but also includes more contemporary designs such as in the Retro Revival trend.
 However, it is always charming.

 Where can I buy vintage decor?

 Our favorite places to buy vintage decor are eBay (opens in new tab), Etsy (opens in new tab) and Chairish (opens in new tab), but there is a wealth of local stores and online market places where you can find unique vintage pieces.
 They're favorites of self-confessed vintage-lover Nate Berkus, too.